titumozammel/human-energy-economics/README.md

 # The Six Enablement Pillars

-HEEn organizes Organizational Enablement around six pillars.

 ## 1. Resource Enablement

-Ensure that people have the resources required for effective execution.
+Ensure that people have appropriate resources required for effective execution.

 Examples include: